snolte26/BatchBombCreator/README.md

 Creates a batch bomb to use whenever.

 This is an older program I made early 2020.
-Finally wanted to give it a home. originally, I called it a Pseudo Virus Creator, so please bear with that.
+Finally wanted to give it a home.
+Originally, I called it a Pseudo Virus Creator, so please bear with that.
 Heres the original README I made for it, censoring my last name:

 	Date: 02/16/2020